 Savvy breeders, especially those who like to plan ahead, take advantage of setting up a health testing timeline to keep breeding goals on track by buying Embark for Breeders Dog DNA Kits in quantity and even purchasing gift cards to help budget costs throughout the year.

 Genetic Health Testing

-The beauty of DNA testing is it can be the first test in the health testing timeline for potential breeding stock because you can test puppies as early as 2-weeks-old.
-It’s important to identify what breed-relevant genetic conditions your puppy may be a carrier of or at-risk for.
+The beauty of DNA testing is it can be the first test in the health testing timeline for potential breeding stock because you can test puppies as early as two weeks old.
+It’s important to identify what breed-relevant genetic conditions your puppy may be a carrier of or at risk for.
 Once genetic testing is done, puppies then have to grow and mature before many other phenotypic health screenings come later in life, depending on the breed, before a final decision can be made on keeping a puppy in your breeding program.

 Phenotype Health Screenings

 Once genetic health tests are performed, breeders can address other phenotypic tests on the health testing timeline since these tests require dogs to be several months to a year or older for final certification.
 There are many health screenings, and it’s important as a breeder to educate yourself on breed-specific issues as well as wider canine health concerns.

 Major areas of testing include hips, elbows, patellas, eyes, heart, and ears.
 The best resource to check for tests that are breed-specific and for all dogs is the Orthopedic Foundation for Animals.
 They have the Canine Health Information Center (CHIC) which lists participating breeds and their AKC parent club recommendations for mandatory and optional health tests.
 Embark also offers an OFA Submission Report that is downloaded from your dog’s online profile with all your dog’s genetic results that are OFA registrable, along with a link to the OFA Application for DNA Based Genetic Database.